Shopify/themekit/docs/commands/index.md

 - `--env`, -e : specify an environment to run your command.
 - `--config`, -c : specify a path for your config file.
-- `--no-update-notifier` : this will supress the update notifier.
+- `--no-update-notifier` : this will supress the update notifier that lets the user know when there is an applicable update available.

 ## Bootstrap